microsoft/charticulator.com/_docs/02_user_interaction.md

 <h3>Sorting an Axis</h3>
-Charticualtor allows you to chanage the order of the X and Y axes labels.
-You can manually reorder them with a drag-and-drop interaction.
-You can also reverse the current order of the labels.
+As Charticulator by default handles the data in the order they appear in the table, the default order of the axes labels is determined by how the data is ordered in the table.
+Therefore, Charticualtor allows you to chanage the order of the X and Y axes labels.
+You can either automatically order them by data values or manually reorder them with a drag-and-drop interaction.
+In addition, you can reverse the current order of the labels, or reset to the default order.

 {% include image.html src="/images/docs/axis-sort.png" alt="Axis Sort" width="400px" center="true" %}